Clinical Supervision for When a Different Perspective is Needed

 A Contemplative and Creative Arts Approach to Clinical Supervision

 Approaching a difficult situation from a contemplative or creative mindset can yield insights that might otherwise be unknown if one relied solely on their “thinking mind.”
 That is because problems sometimes require that we take a step back from the situation so that we can see a bigger picture of what is happening.
 By taking a contemplative and creative arts approach to the supervision process and to the supervisory relationship, we will work together in helping you tap into your own wisdom and knowing.
-Coming to a place of greater knowing, you can move forward in a fulfilling, positive direction.
+Coming to a place of greater understanding and clarity, you can move forward in a fulfilling, positive direction.

 Things We Might Do in Supervision